MuhtasimTanmoy/notebook/Distributed/Topics.md

 # Network Time Protocol

+NTP stands for Network Time Protocol.
+It is used to synchronize the clocks on our computer to one standard time source.
+It is very useful in situations like bank transactions.
+Assume the following situation without the presence of NTP.
+Suppose you carry out a transaction, where your computer reads the time at 2:30 PM while the server records it at 2:28 PM.
+The server can crash very badly if it’s out of sync.

-Netdate - update instantly
+- Netdate - update instantly ( A unix package)

-NTP gradually update - one provider can be also a consumer Stratum 1 -> stratum 2 -> ...... -> stratum 256
+- NTP gradually update
+- One provider can be also a consumer

+Stratum 1 -> Stratum 2 -> ...... -> Stratum 256

-As category 1 is not publicly available, we can get from 2
+As category 1 Stratum is not publicly available, we can get from 2

 - Stepping > once every minute
 - Slewing > once every 17 minutes
 - Insane Time > 17 minutes > not touching